New Zealand's shame: Kiwis lead the world in student bullying

 Bullies have been labelled 'gutless cowards' by the Children's Commissioner, as New Zealand now ranks as having the world's worst bullying problem in schools.

-Judge Andrew Becroft has spoken out after shocking video emerged of two Southland schoolboys viciously kicking and punching two fellow students on Monday.
+Judge Andrew Becroft has spoken out after shocking video emerged of two Invercargill schoolboys viciously kicking and punching two fellow students on Monday.

+Two students have now been charged with assault after a video surfaced online of a vicious attack in the street.

+Police confirmed a 14-year-old boy was due to appear in the Youth Court on Monday on an assault charge.

+A second boy, 15, was due in Youth Court on Friday on two assault charges, as well as two charges unrelated to this incident.

-Footage of the attack was filmed before being sent to one of the victims.
-It is now in the hands of police.
+Footage of the fight, which happened on Monday after school, was filmed by another student - and then sent to one of the victims.

-It shows Aurora College boys punching and kicking in the head two students who don't fight back, while other students stand round watching and giggling.

-In a statement, Aurora College's principal Robyn Hickman and the Board of Trustees labelled the incident "reprehensible".

 The mother of one of the victim's also spoke out, angry at her son now being the target of bullies five times.